nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws3.md

 ![launch instance](./images-aws/aws_launch.png "launch the instance")

 Choose the <span class="highlight_txt">Create a new key pair</span> option from the drop down menu.
 You can type any name under **Key pair name**.
 In this tutorial we are naming it `amazon.pem`.
 Click <span class="highlight_txt">Download Key Pair</span> to obtain the `.pem` file to your local machine.
-The default location for saving files on a Mac is the Downloads folder -- that's where your key pair can be found.
+You can access the `.pem` file from the `Downloads` folder which is typically the default location for saving files.
 Next time you launch an instance, you can reuse the key pair you just generated.

 If you have a previously generated key pair, you can reuse it to launch an instance using <span class="highlight_txt">Choose an existing key pair</span> option.